ryjm/ziggurat/readme.md

 ```
 (to add other ships, follow above instructions with 2nd and 3rd seed/pubkey combos, but use poke `:ziggurat &zig-chain-poke [%start %validator ~ validators=(silt ~[~zod ~nec]) [~ ~]]`) here, where `~[~zod ~nec]` is some set of ships validating (you only need one that's not you)

 6. Start up a town that has the token contract deployed.
-You have to do step 6 first, otherwise the sequencer agent won't have the data from the main chain it needs to set up a transaction.
+Wait until the wallet sees an update from the indexer to do this.
+There will be a printout that says `"wallet: fetching metadata..."`
 ```
 :sequencer|init 1
 ```